• Blog

 For adults looking for a spot to cool off – or for a group who intends to spend most of the day in the parks – the splash pool may be sufficient.

 In our case, we needed a full-size pool.
-It was a no parks trip and we had to ensure we could social distance (i.e. not be stuck without a size-able pool if there were crowds at the community pool).
+It was a no parks trip (check out our list of 15 things to do in Orlando besides theme parks) and we had to ensure we could social distance (i.e. not be stuck without a size-able pool if there were crowds at the community pool).

 The private pool gave us plenty of entertainment and guaranteed a socially distanced vacation.